moviuro/iocage/README.md

 **HINTS**
 - Use iocage set/get to modify properties
-- To understand what most properties do read `iocage help`.
+- To understand what most properties do read `iocage help`
 - If using VNET consider adding the following to `/etc/sysctl.conf` on the host:

         net.inet.ip.forwarding=1       # Enable IP forwarding between interfaces